-Glass container is suitable for laboratory quantities
+▶ Glass container is suitable for laboratory quantities

+- DO NOT use mild steel or galvanised containers

 - DO NOT use aluminium or galvanised containers

 - Check regularly for spills and leaks

-- ► Lined metal can, lined metal pail/ can.
+- Lined metal can, lined metal pail/ can.

 - ▶ Plastic pail.

 - Polyliner drum.

-- ▶ Packing as rec

 - Packing as recommended by manufacturer.

 For low viscosity materials

-- Suitable container For low viscosity materials

-- Drums and ierricans must be of the non-removable head type.

-- ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.
+- ▶ Drums and jerricans must be of the non-removable head type. - ▶ Where a can is to be used as an inner package, the can must have a screwed enclosure.